openstack-archive/interop/doc/source/process/CoreCriteria.rst

   capabilities.

-* **"Stable"** Capabilities are required to be stable for >2 releases because we do not want DefCore capabilities that do not have dependable APIs.
+* **"Stable"** Capabilities are required to be stable for >2 releases because we do not want required Capabilities that do not have dependable APIs.

-* **"Complete"** Where the code being tested has a designated area of alternate implementation (extension framework) as per the DefCore Principles, there should be parity in capability tested across extension implementations.
+* **"Complete"** Where the code being tested has a designated area of alternate implementation (extension framework) as per the Interoperability Principles, there should be parity in capability tested across extension implementations.
   This also implies that the capability test is not configuration specific or locked to non-open technology.